Professor, Department of Pathology

 Samuel A. Brown Professor of Medicine, Department of Medicine

-Major areas of research in my lab include stem cells in normal hematopoiesis and leukemia, dendritic cell development and function, and mechanisms of autoimmunity.
+Major areas of research in my lab include dendritic cell development and function, mechanisms of autoimmunity, and stem cell function

 Dendritic Cell Development and Function